tools4BCI/SignalServer/doc/user_manual/source/xml_config_description.rst

 * Master

 * Slave

 * Aperiodic

-  e.g. buttons; data is only delivered if a former value is altered
+  e.g. buttons; data is only delivered if a value is altered

 Inside the XML configuration file **exactly one device** has to be defined as master, all others have to be slave or aperiodic devices.
+The master device **must** have the highest "virtual" sampling rate compared to possible slave devices.

+Virtual sampling rate = sampling rate / blocksize (e.g. fs = 512 Hz, bs = 8  ...  v_fs = 64 Hz)

+Data is acquired from the master in blocking mode.
+Every time data is available at the master, the latest data is acquired from all slaves and aperiodic devices.
+There is **no software synchronization** of the acquired data!

-Not all devices support master, slave and aperiodic mode.
+Not all devices support master, slave, and aperiodic mode.

 Device Settings